ambujs/CheckoutChallenge/README.md

 - MongoDb: for data storage to be used by Acquiring bank mock service
 -
 ## Possible improvements
-- A CD pipeline can be implemented
+- A CD pipeline can be implemented.
+- The application is currently using basic auth but a more secure authentication method can be implemented using JWT tokens.

 ## How to run the code
 There are two possible ways of running the code in this repository: